Rothenburg & Romantic Road

 ©Rothenburg Tourismus Service, Plönlein

-This private day tour from Munich to Rothenburg takes you into the world of the Middle Ages.
+This Rothenburg private day tour from Munich takes you into the world of the Middle Ages.
 The enchanting town Rothenburg is a prime example of a medieval city greeting its visitors with guard towers and a historic city wall.
 Once inside the walls you will dive into the atmosphere of the past.
 Half-timbered houses, narrow streets with cobblestone, numerous watchtowers and the wall-walk at the top of the town wall are waiting for you.

-Discover the city within a guided tour and learn about penalties and torture in the Medieval Crime Museum.
+Discover the city within a private guided tour and learn about penalties and torture in the Medieval Crime Museum.
 Or experience in the Old Craftsman House how unpretentious life of ordinary people was.
 There will be time as well for you to stroll through local stores like Käthe Wohlfahrt’s Christmas World or the Leyk store with its unique illuminated ceramic houses.

 Tour details at a glance